-It is time for some much needed R&R after the long winter.
-We are due for a much needed vacation.
+It's safe to say we are due for a much needed vacation.
 Get out and enjoy it but don’t let your hair suffer.
-Here are some tips to get you through transitioning to natural hair during the spring and summer months with maximum length retention.
+Here are some tips to get you through transitioning to natural hair during the summer months with maximum length retention.

 Sleepwear: Take your scarf, bonnet or satin pillowcase with you to protect your hair.

 Accessories: Pack plenty of hairpins, snag-less ponytail holders, cute head wraps.
 You can switch your hair from poolside to evening turn up ready in minutes.

 Products: Travel sizes are the way to go!
 Stick to 2-3 oz. travel size products to take with you.
 If you absolutely need a large-sized product, be sure to wrap it well and place it in a Ziploc before putting it into your checked in luggage.
 My favorite travel set is the In Bloom set.